-Graphene Engineering and Innovation Centre (GEIC)
+Graphene Engineering Innovation Centre (GEIC)

 The University's other world-class, multi-million pound centre will see industry-led development in graphene applications in partnership with academics.

-Set to open in 2018, the £60m Graphene Engineering Innovation Centre (GEIC) will be an international research and technology facility.
+Opened in 2018, the £60m Graphene Engineering Innovation Centre (GEIC) will be an international research and technology facility.

 Together, the NGI and GEIC will provide an unrivalled critical mass of graphene expertise.
 The two facilities will reinforce Manchester's position as a globally leading knowledge-base in graphene research and commercialisation.

 Masdar is pleased to be partnering with The University of Manchester, which has world-leading academic and research credentials.
 With potential applications for graphene across major industries, we are confident that together we can pioneer the use of this ground-breaking material.Dr Ahmad Belhoul / Chief Executive Officer, Masdar